grinnell-cs/csc151-images/_eboards/eboard13-3.md

 * I have posted a redo for MP3.
 * I spent all my free time yesterday writing the new MP, so I was not able to review all the reading responses.
+* A friend is defending their thesis at 3pm today, so I'm going to listen to that while Lilli does the brunt of the work.
+But I'm happy to come over if Lilli is busy or if you need my help.

 ### Upcoming activities